 What is included?

-Journey Spain includes housing from Friday night through Wednesday night.
-Meals are provided beginning with breakfast on Saturday through breakfast on Thursday morning.
+Journey Spain includes housing from Saturday night through Thursday night.
+Meals are provided beginning with dinner on Saturday through breakfast on Friday morning.

 What if I need to cancel?

 There are special hostels only for Camino pilgrims called albergues de peregrinos, which means “shelters for pilgrims.”
 The albergues are similar to hostels, but very simple.
 Travelers stay in dormitory style rooms and share bathroom facilities; however, the albergues may not have bed linens, towels, or soap.
 Some albergues have common areas and internet connections; most have laundry sinks to wash your clothes.

 Pack light and in a backpack with a waist strap.
 You’ll be carrying everything as you walk, so keep that in mind.
 Here is a basic list of items to pack:

 - Lightweight sleeping bag, or sheets & a blanket